Estonia

 I Pillar: State Pension

-As the name says, the state pension is paid by the state.
-The aim is to ensure regular monthly income for persons who have reached retirement age, have become incapable of work, or have lost their provider.
+As the name suggests, the state pension is a pension paid by the state, the aim of which is to ensure a regular monthly income for individuals who have reached retirement age, have become unable to work, or have lost their provider.

-There are several types of state pensions: old-age pension, pension for incapacity for work and the survivor’s pension, national pension, and superannuated pension.
+There are several different types of state pensions: old-age pension, pension for incapacity for work, survivor’s pension, national pension, and superannuation pension.

-The first pillar is the state old-age pension, which is paid to a person who has reached the pensionable age and whose length of employment is at least 15 years.
+The first pillar is the state old-age pension, which is paid to individuals who have reached the pensionable age and have a minimum of 15 years of employment.

-The general pensionable age in Estonia is 63 years.
-The pensionable age for women gradually increased to 63 by the year 2016.
+The general pensionable age in Estonia is 64 years and 9 months.
 By the year 2026, the general pensionable age in Estonia will be 65.

 II Pillar: Mandatory Funded Pension

-The second pillar aims to direct a part of the salary of the people working towards their pension so that people would have, in addition to the constantly financed state pension, an additional pension that they accrue themselves.
+The second pillar aims to direct a portion of the salaries of individuals working towards their pension, so that they will have, in addition to the state pension, an additional pension that they accrue themselves.

-The money paid into the pension funds is managed by the fund management companies, which invest the pension contributions paid by the employees into different assets to increase the value of the money contributed by the employees over the years.
+The money paid into pension funds is managed by fund management companies, which invest the pension contributions paid by employees in various assets to increase the value of the contributions over time.

-• Subscribing to the funded pension is mandatory for persons born in 1983 and later.
+- Subscribing to the funded pension is mandatory for individuals born in or after 1983.

 III Pillar: Supplementary Funded Pension